Date: July 28, 1834

 While working in the mission, he met and married Sarah Stanford, whose father was a Baptist minister.
 Elijah left the Presbyterian Church and joined Sarah’s Baptist congregation.
 When Sarah began attending prayer meetings led by Francis Folger, who taught “retrenchement”—an ultra-evangelical movement prohibiting luxury in diet, clothing, and home furnishings—Elijah followed her there too.
 They became deeply involved in the Retrenchment Society, which met at the home of Francis Folger’s brother and sister-in-law, Benjamin and Ann Folger.
 Elijah and Sarah began living on bread and water and fasting for long periods.
 While Elijah’s business was still prosperous, their home was almost completely devoid of furnishings.

 Elijah began preaching and applied for formal orders as a Baptist preacher.
 When he was denied, he left the Baptist church and formed an independent church on Bowery Hill.
 He and Sarah started a mission for the prostitutes of the Five Points neighborhood.
-Pierson had always been a man of prayer, asking God for help, when God began to answer him, in English, he kept a journal of His words.
+Pierson had always been a man of prayer, asking Jesus for help, when Jesus began to answer him, in English, he kept a journal of His words.

 “Thou art Elijah the Tishbite—gather unto me all the members of Israel at the foot of Mount Carmel.”